TilenTinta/ReflowOven_controller/ExternalLoader/README.md

 # External Loader
-The external loader is necessary part of program that allows CubeIDE to upload data to external flash chip.
-If different flash is used the program must be modified to fit the recomendation of new chip.
-Otherwise the program must be included in main program.
+The external loader is necessary part of program.
+It allows CubeIDE to upload data (GUI and fonts) to external flash chip.
+If you use different flash the program must be modified to fit the recomendation of new chip.
+Program must be included in main program / IDE.